-As a legal professional, you know that every real estate transaction carries risk.
-Your clients rely on your judgement and experience to help them navigate that risk.
+From the most complex commercial deal to a standard refinance, every real estate transaction carries risk.
+Your clients rely on your judgement and experience to help them navigate it, and avoid financial losses—it’s what legal professionals do.
 But a legal opinion can only do so much: it can’t protect owners from unknown issues with their properties, and it can’t protect you or your clients from title fraud.
-In the event that something goes wrong, it can’t cover a homeowner’s loss—they need title insurance protection for that.
+In the event that something goes wrong, it can’t cover a homeowner’s loss.

-A title insurance policy reinforces your expertise with protection, but only if you use it.
-Otherwise, if a client comes to you after suffering a loss, it’s just something that could have helped.
-The simplest and best way to avoid that scenario is to make title insurance a part of each transaction, and enjoy the benefits:
+A title insurance policy is your ultimate risk management tool, but only if you use it.
+Otherwise, it’s just something that could have helped.
+The simplest and best way to avoid that scenario is to make title insurance a part of each transaction, and appreciate the benefits:

-Some of the risks that title insurance covers are known at the time the policy is issued, depending on the defect.
-A known issue during closing can put a deal on pause, and even small delays can put some deals in jeopardy.
+Title insurance can provide coverage over some defects that are known at the time the policy is issued.
+A known issue during closing can put a transaction on pause, and even small delays can put some deals in jeopardy.

-But a title insurance policy can often provide some coverage over known issues, which means that the title provider can assume the risk and get the deal back on track.
-If that issue ends up causing a loss during their ownership of the property, you, your client and the mortgage lender have the peace of mind of knowing coverage is in place.
+But a title insurance policy can often provide some coverage over known issues, which means that the title provider can assume some of the risk and get the deal back on track.
+If that issue ends up causing a loss during your client’s ownership of the property, you, your client and the mortgage lender have the peace of mind of knowing coverage is in place.

-By making title insurance part of your closing process, you can ensure that certain known defects, or even delays at a Land Title Office won’t put your clients’ ownership at risk.
+By making title insurance part of your closing process, you can get coverage for certain known defects, which helps avoid delaying the transaction and putting your clients’ ownership at risk.

 Insure against unknown risks to protect your clients’ future

-Most of the risks title insurance protects against are unknown at time of purchase, and it’s almost impossible to know which of them apply to a particular property—for instance, an issue with a past property survey will likely stay hidden until the homebuyer or their neighbour has a new one conducted.
+Most of the risks title insurance protects against are unknown at time of purchase, and it’s almost impossible to know which of them apply to a particular property.
 Title insuring every deal is the most effective way to protect you and your clients, because any deal could be the one that needs it.

 Many of the claims FCT handles are made years after the property’s purchase date, when those hidden risks suddenly reveal themselves:

 An Alberta homeowner was starting a home business and applied for a permit from the City.
-While getting it approved, the City realized that a previous owner had done a large amount of work on the home without a permit—a shed on the property and an addition over the garage needed $42,894 of work to become compliant.
+While getting it approved, the City realized that a previous owner had done a large amount of work on the home without a permit—a shed on the property and an addition over the garage needed $42,894 of work to bring it into compliance.

 The new owner’s business was about to start off with a massive deficit.
 But he had a title insurance policy, which his lawyer had ordered for him when he purchased the property eight years prior.
-FCT was able to cover the full cost of the construction work, and he was able to start his new business.
+FCT was able to cover the full cost of the construction work.

-Title fraud is an especially harmful unknown risk because title insurance is one of the only ways to recover the financial losses it causes.
+Title fraud is a devastating financial risk that can impact any homeowner or lender, and title insurance is one of the only ways to recover the financial losses it causes.
 If a fraudster impersonates your client and commits mortgage fraud or title fraud, it’s on your client to prove that was the case.
 If they’re able to prove the transaction was fraudulent, the process of getting title restored is long and expensive, often in the tens of thousands of dollars.

-Title insurance protects against the lasting financial damage fraud causes by addressing both of those problems.
+Title insurance protects against the lasting financial damage fraud causes by addressing both the expense and difficulty of resolving the issue.
 Each policy comes with a duty to defend, which means that if an insured homeowner realizes their title has been stolen, FCT steps in on their behalf.

 “No one can imagine that they could be a victim of this type of fraud, and they don’t even know where to turn when it happens,” said Daniela DeTommaso, president of FCT. “[But] as a title company, we’re there for our insureds.”